 - fluid buildup or swelling in the baby

 - trouble with mental function, movement, hearing, and speech

+Death of the baby can also occur.
 Rh incompatibility is rarely a problem in countries with good medical care.